gvwilson/sdxjs/en/src/page-templates/index.md

 we incur the [%i "cognitive load" %]cognitive load[%/i%] of assembling micro-steps into something more meaningful.
-When we use a high-level language, on the other hand, we incur a similar load translating functions of functions of functions (or meta-classes templated on object factories) into actual operations on actual data.
+When we use a high-level language, on the other hand, we incur a similar load translating functions of functions (of functions…) (or meta-classes templated on object factories) into actual operations on actual data.